BNkosi/odin/README.md

 ```

 ## :rocket: Improvements ##

+:heavy_check_mark: Deployment - Chatwoot has been identified as the prefered tool to integrate the Slack window into websites.

 :heavy_check_mark: Retrieval-Augmented Generation - Currently the model works by selecting the most appropriate span of text and presenting it as the answer (extractive QA).
 The next step is the generation of novel answers from the same documents.
 This makes the bot more human-like and thus more trust-worthy.;\